pmineiro/randembed/matlab/README.md

 and all the mex will be compiled for you.
 Adjust NUM_THREADS based upon how much parallelism is appropriate for your setup.
 (Sorry, it's not cool enough to auto-detect this).

-If you lack a reasonable shell environment, you can execute the mex commands directly from matlab:
+If you lack a reasonable shell environment, you can execute the mex commands directly from matlab, e.g., under Windows:

 > &gt;&gt; mex OPTIMFLAGS="&#47;O2" -largeArrayDims -DNUM\_THREADS=2 -lmwblas -lmwlapack sparsequad.cpp
 > Building with 'Microsoft Visual C++ 2012'.